Hyggelight Candles, Toledo

-Toledo’s Chris and Cyndi Hileman craft candles that last long after the flame is gone.
+Chris and Cyndi Hileman craft candles that live on in a new way long after the flame is gone.

 Chris Hileman was spending his days as a sales manager.
 Cyndi was in marketing.
 Although they pursued different careers, the Toledo couple shared a common goal: starting their own business.
 They tossed around ideas ranging from opening a bike shop to manning a food truck.
 Nothing fit until the pair looked around their living room filled with the glow of candles year-round.